ccsl-usp/modelo-latex/README.md

 You need a working LaTeX installation, including xindy, biber and biblatex (among other packages).
 The document may be compiled with "make" and this repo includes a compiled version of it.
-There are lots of comments on the "tese-exemplo.tex" file about the packages used and things you might want to customize or learn more about.
+There are lots of comments in the "tese-exemplo.tex" and "miolo-preambulo.tex" files about the packages used and things you might want to customize or learn more about.
 These comments are in Brazilian Portuguese.

 ## Acknowledgements